cirrus-geo/cirrus-geo/src/cirrus/docs/components/tasks/batch.rst

 vCPU and memory configured for the container, in this case, 1 vCPU and 9.8GB memory, with their 1 vCPU to 8GB memory ratios.

+If you choose an AllocationStrategy with a wide range of available instance types, larger instances will be running more jobs, and you need to ensure you have appropriate storage for these larger instances.
+Unfortunately, only one value can be set for storage, which every EC2 instance gets, no matter how many concurrent tasks it can support.
+For example, if each task requires 1vCPU and 3GB of storage and you allow r4.xlarge (4 vCPUs) to r4.24xlarge (96 vCPUs), you must specify the the maximum amount of storage required (96 x 3GB = 288GB), even though the r4.xlarge instances will always have 276GB of unused storage that incurs cost.

 `MinvCpus` is set to an environment variable, so we can set it to 0 in our dev environment that is rarely incurring load, and non-zero in our production environment so that a temporary period in which there is no compute required doesn't result in the deallocation of our entire compute